 Consumer ratings and reviews

 We draw data from reviews and feedback from verified owners of the products who can provide firsthand knowledge and experiences.
 We pore over customer reviews on online retailers to find out what matters to real people who already own and use the things we’re assessing.
 We vet reviews using Fakespot and/or ReviewMeta to ensure the high rating is real and not due to bulk fake or paid for reviews.

 Professional ratings and reviews

-We read our competitors’ recommendations and reviews, but only from product review websites we consider credible and have:
+We read competitors’ recommendations and reviews, but only from product review websites we consider credible and have: